 However, now we also know where AC/DC got the idea of a bell tolling for Back in Black much later.
 But they will probably deny that one vehemently as well.
 But hey, the evidence is overwhelming.

 Now and somewhat unfortunately, the whole production suffers from what they thought should be great Hard and Blues Rock back then.
 To be fair, technology was not as advanced as today for recording, mixing, or mastering.
 This may explain some of the tinny sound that we often find on the record.
 Despite the fact that the Ozzy whine was and still is unmistakably that.

 Many of the tracks are – most unfortunately – somewhat influenced by the psychedelic bullshit the ’68 generation flower-power people played back then.
 But fear not.
 What today sounds totally weak, some 50 years ago Black Sabbath was the epitome of a harsh and almost satanic soundscape.

 But all of the above notwithstanding, their tune was already stellar in the ’70s.
 Even if somewhat flat in sound by today’s standards, Iommi‘s riffs and surely the solos are truly remarkable.
 This is high-level guitar prowess that is still as good today than it was back then.

-Noteworthy are also The Wizard, Sleeping Village followed by Warning.
-The other songs in between are typical ’70s style of bluesy Hard Rock, with some Heavy Metal indicators, but not more.
+Other noteworthy tracks are The Wizard, Sleeping Village followed by Warning.
+The other songs in between are typical ’70s style of bluesy Hard Rock, with some Heavy Metal indicators.
+But not more.